nsnam/ns-3-dev-git/doc/manual/source/enable-tests.rst

   170 of 170 tests passed (170 passed, 0 skipped, 0 failed, 0 crashed, 0 valgrind errors)

-Enable/disable examples and tests using waf
+Enable/disable examples and tests using ns3
 +++++++++++++++++++++++++++++++++++++++++++

-You can use waf to enable/disable examples and tests once |ns3| has been built.
+You can use ns3 to enable/disable examples and tests once |ns3| has been built.

 By default, examples and tests are not built in |ns3|.

 From the top level |ns3| directory, you can build |ns3| without any examples or tests simply by doing: ::

-  $ ./waf configure
+  $ ./ns3 configure
-  $ ./waf build
+  $ ./ns3 build

 Running test.py now will cause no examples or tests to be run: